alonbebchuk/GNN-Pretraining/analysis_plan.md

 ---

+## Notebook Structure and Organization

+The analysis will be conducted using a consolidated set of Jupyter notebooks in the `analysis/` directory.
+This streamlined approach enables:

+- **Interactive exploration** of data and results
+- **Iterative analysis** with immediate visualization feedback
+- **Reproducible research** with clear documentation of each step
+- **Easier tracking** of analysis flow and dependencies
+- **Better organization** with related analyses grouped together

+### Notebook Structure:
+1. `analysis/01_data_collection_and_aggregation.ipynb` - Data extraction, cleaning, and aggregation across seeds
+2. `analysis/02_research_questions_analysis.ipynb` - Comprehensive analysis of all 4 research questions (RQ1-RQ4)
+3. `analysis/03_task_specific_analysis.ipynb` - Deep dive analysis for graph classification, node classification, and link prediction
+4. `analysis/04_efficiency_and_summary.ipynb` - Computational efficiency analysis and master summary with recommendations
+5. `analysis/05_publication_materials.ipynb` - Generation of publication-ready tables, figures, and supplementary materials

+Each notebook will include:
+- Clear markdown documentation of objectives and methodology
+- Code cells with detailed comments explaining each analysis step
+- Interactive visualizations for data exploration
+- Statistical analysis with proper significance testing
+- Summary tables and key findings
+- Export functionality for results and figures
+- Clear section breaks and navigation for easy tracking

+---

 ## Analysis Steps

 ### Step 1: Data Collection and Aggregation

 #### 1.1 Extract All Experimental Results from WandB

+**Notebook:** `analysis/01_data_collection_and_aggregation.ipynb`

 ```
 Task: Extract all fine-tuning experimental results from WandB